Jkulvesk/kickstarter_analysis/README.md

 This challenge demonstrates my understanding of how to manipulate and visualize data using Excel.
 For this challenge I used lookups, pivot tables, formulas and charts.
 Using the kickstarter campaign spreadsheet I visualized campaign outcomes based on their launch dates and their funding goal.

 ### Purpose
+The purpose of this project was to analyze two elements of the kickstarter campaigns - the outcomes based on goals and outcomes based on launch date.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date